tariqahmed-tech10/VLSI-Designing-Internship-4/README.md

 ## Traffic Light Controller

-a Traffic Light Controller is a real-world application of a Finite State Machine (FSM).
-It is a digital logic system designed to sequence through a specific set of states (the lights) safely and predictably.The system has distinct "modes" it can be in.
-For your project, these are State 0 (Red), State 1 (Green), and State 2 (Yellow).the controller evaluates its current state and moves to the next state every time the clock ticks (the "posedge" or positive edge).Depending strictly on what state the machine is currently in, it outputs a specific binary signal to turn the physical LEDs on or off.
+A Traffic Light Controller is a real-world application of a Finite State Machine (FSM).
+It is a digital logic system designed to sequence through a specific set of states (the lights) safely and predictably.
+The system has distinct "modes" it can be in.
+For your project, these are State 0 (Red), State 1 (Green), and State 2 (Yellow).
+The controller evaluates its current state and moves to the next state every time the clock ticks (the "posedge" or positive edge).Depending strictly on what state the machine is currently in, it outputs a specific binary signal to turn the physical LEDs on or off.

 <img width="2540" height="2604" alt="Traffic Light Controller" src="https://github.com/user-attachments/assets/0ce83893-4070-4909-a532-5fa531e2503c" />